The Waves leave for South Korea on Thursday evening and set to return on August 20.

 During the 1999 campaign the Waves notched a solid 20-5 mark and senior outside hitter George Roumain was tabbed the AVCA National Player of the Year for the second consecutive season.
 Roumain was a member of the 2000 Olympic Team along with former Pepperdine players Kevin Barnett and Chip McCaw.

-Dunphy took another 17-month sabbatical in order to serve as an assistant coach with the U.S. National Team at the 2000 Olympic Games in
+Dunphy took another 17-month sabbatical in order to serve as an assistant coach with the U.S. National Team at the 2000 Olympic Games in Sydney, Australia.
+He returned to Pepperdine in October 2000.

 Pepperdine won the 2002 MPSF regular-season title with a 20-2 mark and then proceeded to win the league's postseason tournament for the second time in three years.

 In 2003, Pepperdine went 24-6 overall, including 19-3 in the MPSF, advanced to the title game of the MPSF Tournament and reached the semifinals of the NCAA Tournament.
-There, the Waves suffered a hard-fought, five-game setback to eventual national champion Lewis, which later vacated the title.
+There, the Waves suffered a hard-fought five game setback to eventual national champion Lewis, which later vacated the title.

 In May of 2003, Dunphy was honored as one of four coaches named to the U.S. Volleyball Association's Men's 1978-2002 All-Era Team.
-Dunphy served the U.S. National Team in a scouting and advisory role during the 2003 World Cup in
+Dunphy served the U.S. National Team in a scouting and advisory role during the 2003 World Cup in Japan.

 That year Dunphy was selected as National Coach of the Year for the first time in his career.
 He also earned MPSF Coach of the Year honors for the second time after previously picking up the honor in 2002.